 Nama is a neighborhood sushi bar and Japanese restaurant by Chef Michael Schlow.
 The menu includes exquisite sashimi and sushi, vegetarian creations, small plates, mouthwatering maki rolls and more.

-Unique and unconventional ramen and decor—visit any Oki and you will feel like you have temporary traveled to another world.
+Unique and unconventional ramen and decor—visit any Oki and you will feel like you have temporarily traveled to another world.

 Rakuya is everything you want in a neighborhood restaurant: long and generous happy hour, friendly bartenders, and the best dishes stay on the menu.
 One of the best times to visit is during lunch—Rakuya sells sets much like restaurants in Japan.
 Try the bara chirashi lunch set with diced sashimi displayed like precious gems in a jewel box, a miniature udon noodle soup, shrimp and kabocha squash tempura, and a side salad for $19.